Current and past projects

 • Managing the 2018 city tour of my exhibition about Olive Gibbs, Oxford Labour politician and peace campaigner.
 The exhibition was shown at ten public venues between April and December.
 There’s further information about Olive and about the exhibition here.

 • Researching and writing a book about the history of the family-run building firm Kingerlee, which celebrated its 150th anniversary in 2018.
-Click here to hear me and Managing Director Michael Puttick talking about the history of the firm on Radio Oxford [recording made 15 January 2018, reproduced courtesy of the Lilley Mitchell Show, BBC Radio Oxford].
-View the book here.
+Click here to hear me and Managing Director Michael Puttick talking about the history of the firm on Radio Oxford (recording made 15 January 2018, reproduced courtesy of the Lilley Mitchell Show, BBC Radio Oxford).
+View or download the book here.

-• Helping to co-ordinate activities and events aross Oxford to celebrate the centenary of the Representation of the People Act, February 2018.
+• Helping to co-ordinate activities and events across Oxford to celebrate the centenary of the Representation of the People Act, February 2018.
 This included an event at Oxford Town Hall on 6 February to celebrate the centenary of the birth of Olive Gibbs.
-Watch a video of the event here.

 • 66 Men of Grandpont 1914-18, an award-winning community history project which ran from 2015 to 2017.
-Click here for a short video describing the project, made by That’s Oxford TV, and click here to listen to me and Anne Kiltie discussing the project on Radio Oxford’s Kat Orman show [recording made 26 February 2016, reproduced courtesy of the Kat Orman Show, BBC Radio Oxford].
+Click here to listen to me and Anne Kiltie discussing the project on Radio Oxford’s Kat Orman show (recording made 26 February 2016, reproduced courtesy of the Kat Orman Show, BBC Radio Oxford).

 • Writing and ongoing maintenance of the South Oxford History website.
 In January 2018 the website won a commendation from the Royal Historical Society as part of the society’s 2018 Public History Prize.
 This national prize recognises work which promotes public understanding of history and communicates a critical understanding of the past.

 • Producing a history information board at Hinksey Outdoor Swimming Pool, south Oxford, erected in 2017.
-Click here to see me talking about the project in a short video made by Oxford City Council.
+Click here to see me and local councillor Marie Tidball talking about the project in a short video made by Oxford City Council.

-• Contributing two case studies to The Gaps Between installation, June-July 2017.
+• Contributing two case studies (on Olive Gibbs and the Cutteslowe Walls) to The Gaps Between installation, June-July 2017.

-• New history information boards in Hinksey Park, south Oxford, erected in 2014.
+• Researching, designing and installing history information boards in Hinksey Park, South Oxford, erected in 2014.